fiskl-accounting/help-docs/docs/Core-Features/Quotes/creating-quotes.md

 5. Review and adjust details as needed
 6. Click "Save and review"

-## Quote Components in Detail
+## Quote components in detail

 Let's examine each part of the quote for a comprehensive understanding:

 <TOCInline toc={toc} />

-### Company Information
+### Company information

-The quote pulls the following details from your Company Settings:
+The quote pulls the following details from your Company settings:

 1. Company name
 2. Company address
 3. Company ID or Registration number

 :::info[tip]
-You can customize your address layout in Company Settings to change how it appears on quotes and invoices.
+You can customize your address layout in Company settings to change how it appears on quotes and invoices.
 :::

-### Client Details
+### Client details

-A Client is required for quote creation.
+A client is required for quote creation.
 You can add a client in advance or while creating the quote.
 The quote uses:

 1. Client name
 2. Client address
 3. Client email (including Cc and Bcc)
-4. Tax/VAT Registration Number
+4. Tax/VAT Registration number
-5. Defaults (Currency and Time rate)
+5. Defaults (Currency and time rate)

 :::info
-The client's Tax/VAT Registration Number is shown if set in the client profile.
+The client's Tax/VAT Registration number is shown if set in the client profile.
 :::

-### Quote Number
+### Quote number

 The initial format is QUOTE-0001, incrementing with each new quote.